TommyC81/TPF2-LineManager/README.md

 ## Information and options

-This mod can be added/removed to existing games as desired - it only measures load factor and demand and adds/removes vehicles on applicable lines accordingly.
+* This mod can be added/removed to existing games as desired - it only measures load factor and demand and adds/removes vehicles on applicable lines accordingly.
 Only live data is used.
+* This mod will by default automatically manage the number of vehicles on all passenger lines utilizing buses, trams, aircraft, or ships.
+* Tested and sensible default rules are used to determine the number of required vehicles on a line.
+  However, should this not work as desired, two options as per below are available to tweak the functionality:

-To disable automatic vehicle management of a specific line, add "**(M)**" to the name of the line (anywhere in the line name).
+* **(M) - MANUAL**: To disable automatic vehicle management on a specific line, add "**(M)**" to the name of the line (anywhere in the line name).

-To use alternative rules for a line to scale the line rate strictly according to demand (this is more aggressive scaling, effectively ignoring load factor), add "**(R)**" to the name of the line (anywhere in the line name).
-Note that this is somewhat experimental and the rules may change, please provide feedback.
+* **(R) - RATE****: To use alternative line rate rules for a specific line, adjusting number of vehicles strictly to ensure rate exceeds demand (this is more aggressive scaling, effectively ignoring load factor), add "***(R)**" to the name of the line (anywhere in the line name).
+Note that this is somewhat experimental and the rules may change, please provide feedback..

+Examples of line naming:
+* Line name "**BUS ABC-1**" - none of the specific syntax is used, this line will be automatically managed according to default rules.
+* Line name "**BUS ABC-1 (M)**" - this line is **MANUALLY** managed (no automatic vehicle management).
+* Line name "**BUS ABC-1 (R)**" - this line is managed according to alternative, and more aggressive, **(R) - RATE** line rules (disregarding load factor).

 ## Quick start